frankMusacchia/Annocript/GUIDE/ADVANCED_USAGE.md

 - open the configuration file and set 'blastedOrganism = your_organisms' and  doDbCreation = NO
 - run Annocript

+Hint: to get automatically a list of organisms from Uniprot.org you can browse the taxonomy at http://www.uniprot.org/taxonomy and build queries such as http://www.uniprot.org/taxonomy/?query=ancestor%3a33090 (ancestor:"Viridiplantae [33090]").
+Then you download the tab file and pick only the column with scientific names of species related with viridiplantae.

 ###How to run Annocript with already downloaded db files

 Since Annocript is downloading from external sources the database files you could experience some problems that are